fluidself/fluidself.org/_books/philosophy/the-art-of-living.md

 **Start Living Your Ideals**

-Put your principles into practice--now.
+Put your principles into practice—now.
 Stop the excuses and the procrastination.
 This is your life!
 You aren't a child anymore.
 The sooner you set yourself to your spiritual program, the happier you will be.
 The longer you wait, the more you will be vulnerable to mediocrity and feel filled with shame and regret, because you know you are capable of better.
 From this instant on, vow to stop disappointing yourself.
 Separate yourself from the mob.
-Decide to be extraordinary and do what you need to do--now.
+Decide to be extraordinary and do what you need to do—now.

-**ESSENTIAL TECHINGS ON VIRTUE, HAPPINESS, AND TRANQUILITY**
+### ESSENTIAL TECHINGS ON VIRTUE, HAPPINESS, AND TRANQUILITY

 **The Real Purpose of Philosophy**